-Subscription Certificates will not be mailed to Record Date Holder's record addresses outside the United States (for these purposes, the United States includes its territories and possessions and the District of Columbia) ("Foreign Record Date Unitholders").
-The Rights to which such Subscription Certificates relate will be held by the Subscription Agent for such Foreign Record Date Unitholders' accounts until instructions are received to exercise, sell or transfer the Rights.
-If no instructions have been received by 12:00 noon, New York City time, three Business Days prior to the Expiration Date, the Subscription Agent will use its reasonable efforts to sell the Rights of those Foreign Record Date Unitholders.
+Subscription Certificates will not be mailed to Record Date Holders with record addresses outside the United States (for these purposes, the United States includes its territories and possessions and the District of Columbia) ("Foreign Record Date Unitholders").
+The Rights to which such Subscription Certificates relate will be held by the Subscription Agent for such Foreign Record Date Unitholders' accounts until instructions are efforts to sell the Rights of those Foreign Record Date Unitholders.
 The net proceeds, if any, from the sale of those Rights will be remitted to the Foreign Record Date Unitholders.